The Complete Guide: How to Change YouTube ThumbnailsVideo Tutorials

 Another popular treatment is a split screen.
 This is common for review videos, where one half of the screen is the person doing the review, and the other side is the product/movie/whatever being reviewed.

 Another use of a split screen is a before-and-after.
-In this thumbnail for an IKEA hack video, it’s clear exactly what is going to be demonstrated in the video.
+In this thumbnail for a before and after video, it’s clear exactly what is going to be demonstrated in the video.
 If a user is interested in how to get from the before to the after, they’re going to need to watch.

 Pro-Tip: Consider YouTube In-Product Overlays